 Tales from the Crypt Presents Demon Knight is directed by Spike Lee’s former cinematographer Ernest Dickerson, who made his debut the year before with the human-hunting film Surviving the Game (1994).
 The story is standard Tales from the Crypt fare – it just has a bigger budget and some more extreme splatter effects.
 It is standard fare as the contemporary (1990s) horror film goes – the tone is campy and there is a tongue-in-cheek villain who fires off one-liners.
 The splatter effects are competent – fists through the head, arms ripped off, demons with exploding heads, a cool looking twelve-foot-tall demon at the climax.
 As this type of film goes, Demon Knight is competently done.
 It doesn’t insult the intelligence as badly as most of the moron-level films in this genre do; on the other hand, it does not particularly distinguish itself either.

 There was a sequel Tales from the Crypt Presents Bordello of Blood (1996), which was terrible.
-Its’ lack of success fairly much brought about an end to the Tales from the Crypt film series – there was the subsequent Tales from the Crypt Presents Ritual (2001) but that dithered around in release limbo for some time, eventually being dumped straight to video minus the Tales from the Crypt banner.
+Its’ lack of success fairly much brought about an end to the Tales from the Crypt film series – there was the subsequent Ritual (2002) but that dithered around in release limbo for some time, eventually being dumped straight to video minus the Tales from the Crypt banner.

 Ernest Dickerson went onto direct the tv movie Futuresport (1998) and the interesting Blaxploitation/horror homage Bones (2001).
 Dickerson mostly works as a director in tv these days.